nikitavoloboev/data/productivity/flow/Rules.md

 - Add products I like to an appropriate collection.

 ## Vim
-- Document my main mappings in the vimrc itself (make things easier to search for)
+- Comment over all mappings in vimrc itself.
+- Only add things that are essential to me and what I actually use.

 ## Spotify
 - Add all songs I like to my Likes playlist